Anne Burr

 APPI Pilates based exercise programme for Children and Young People

-In 2016 Anne also attended the National Appi Conference
+In 2016 and 2021 Anne attended the National Appi Conference

 lead by Appi founder Glen Withers.

-Anne has run Pilates by Physiotherapy for 7 years.
-It currently has over 20 classes running each week with Four experienced Chartered Physiotherapists.
+Anne has run Pilates by Physiotherapy for 10 years.
+It currently has 18 classes running each week with four experienced Chartered Physiotherapists.

 Karen Steele